Water – Lake Powell Pipeline

 The Lake Powell Pipeline Studies

-All of the studies should be completed by March 2017.
-FERC will give a Notice of Acceptance that the studies are ready for Environmental Analysis.
+FERC gave a Notice of Acceptance that the studies are ready for Environmental Analysis December 11, 2017.
 There will be a 60 day comment period.
 Then a 45 day response to comments.
-Then within 180 days FERC will issue a Draft Environmental Impact Statement; then the public has 60 days to comment; FERC responds to comments in 45 days; then in 90 days FERC makes it final decision on the EIS.
+Then within 180 days FERC will issue a Draft Environmental Impact Statement (EIS); then the public has 60 days to comment; FERC responds to comments in 45 days; then in 90 days FERC makes it final decision on the EIS.

 If the project EIS is approved with a Record of Decision in early 2019 they will finalize the design and by 2020 Pipeline construction starts, it will take at least 4 years to complete 2024.
 Water deliveries expected to begin after construction is completed.